sumitkharche/O365-EDU-AngularNodeJS-Samples/README.md

 ### **EDUGraphAPI.Web - Client**

-The client side app which resides in the /app folder is based on Angular 2 and is also implemented with Typescript 2.
+The client-side app which resides in the /app folder is based on Angular 2 and is also implemented with Typescript 2.

 > Note:  Getting and using declaration files in TypeScript 2.0 is much easier than in TypeScript 1.
 To get declarations for a library like lodash for example, all you need is npm:
 >